avigloz/ahura/README.md

 ### Notes

 Group names ending in `.js` will be treated as file-specific.
-By default, if no arguments are provided, `imp` will default to the group with the same name as the file where `imp` is initialized.
+If no arguments are provided, `imp` will default to the group with the same name as the file where `imp` is initialized.
+Even if arguments are provided, `imp` will implicitly include any functions in the default group - so delete the group if you would rather not have this behavior occur.

+`imp` *can* be initialized more than once per file (in case you need more _imps_).

+If no suitable groups are found, nothing will be imported.

 ## The "Why"